 End-user initiated from Outlook for PC, Outlook for Mac, or Outlook on the web; or through mail flow rules

 Do Not Forward option and custom templates

-Do Not Forward option, default and custom templates
+Do Not Forward option, encrypt-only option, default and custom templates

 Supported recipient type